 - Synthesizing protein to increase collagen production

-For post-op rehabilitation following Achilles tendon surgeries, Shockwave Therapy reduces the adhesion process at the onset of healing to quickly restore joint function.
-The therapy will also keep the tissues flexible, strong, and balanced to decrease the risk of future injury.
+For post-op rehabilitation following Achilles tendon surgeries, Shockwave Therapy reduces adhesion formation at the onset of healing, restoring joint function quickly.
+The therapy will also keep the tissues flexible, strong, and balanced, thereby reducing the risk of future injury.

 Extracorporeal Magnetotransduction Therapy Boosts the Body’s Natural Healing Response

-Musculoskeletal diseases like chronic and acute Achilles tendinopathy are common for athletes and runners.
-Extracorporeal Magnetotransduction Therapy (EMTT) by MAGNETOLITH is a useful modality for tendonitis treatment in Singapore to reduce pain and quicken the healing response with less risk of occurrence.
+Musculoskeletal diseases, such as chronic and acute Achilles tendinopathy, are common among athletes and runners.
+Extracorporeal Magnetotransduction Therapy (EMTT) by MAGNETOLITH is a helpful modality for tendonitis treatment in Singapore, reducing pain and accelerating healing with a lower risk of recurrence.

 When a tendon injury occurs, upregulated nitric oxide synthases inhibit the tissue healing response.
-EMTT’s high-frequency oscillation penetrates at a greater depth to enhance nitric oxide levels.
+EMTT’s high-frequency oscillation penetrates deeper to enhance nitric oxide levels.
 Increased nitric oxide levels induce the production of cyclic guanosine monophosphates – the body’s natural signal to provoke tissue repair.
-Ultimately the activation of increased cellular response decreases pain and inflammation, regenerates tissues, and relaxes vascular muscles through blood flow stimulation.
+Ultimately, increased cellular response activation decreases pain and inflammation, regenerates tissues, and relaxes vascular muscles through blood flow stimulation.

 INDIBA’s subdermal healing accelerates tissue metabolism and regeneration.
 Tissue regeneration is a complex biochemical process.
-The regenerative effects of the radiofrequency technology increase the nutrient uptake and deliver more oxygen to affected areas to reduce swelling and bruising and also break down scar tissue.
+The regenerative effects of radiofrequency technology increase nutrient uptake, deliver more oxygen to affected areas to reduce swelling and bruising, and break down scar tissue.

-When radiofrequency therapy is applied to an injured Achilles tendon, it produces a thermal effect to increase blood perfusion to meet the demand for necessary nutrient supply to the tissue and remove cellular waste.
-With this groundbreaking tendinitis treatment, healthy vital tissue repair occurs
+When radiofrequency therapy is applied to an injured Achilles tendon, it produces a thermal effect that increases blood perfusion, meeting the tissue’s nutrient demand and removing cellular waste.
+With this groundbreaking tendinitis treatment, healthy, vital tissue is repaired.

 Multiple Modality-Based Physiotherapy

-Achilles injuries are complicated as pain may be associated with a number of physiological factors.
-So, if you are a runner with this condition, it is important to seek out Achilles tendonitis treatment in Singapore at the onset of the injury.
-By combining both manual therapies with one or more technological treatments, HelloPhysio’s physiotherapists can help improve Achilles tendonitis through oxygenation, regeneration, collagen synthesis, and more to reduce pain, decrease inflammation, and repair tissue to get you back running sooner.
-Explore our physiotherapy services.
+Achilles injuries are complex, as pain may be associated with multiple physiological factors.
+So, if you are a runner with this condition, it is essential to seek out Achilles tendonitis treatment in Singapore at the onset of the injury.
+By combining both manual therapies with one or more technological treatments,